rail5/bashpp/wiki/language.md

 An object's destructor will be called if:

- - The object goes out of scope before the script ends (e.g., the object is local to a method or `{...}` block)
+ - The object goes out of scope before the script ends (e.g., the object is local to a method)

  - The object is explicitly destroyed using the `@delete` keyword